siddsach/siddsach.github.io/_pages/about.md

 ---

 > > “The next Freud will be a data scientist.
 The next Marx will be a data scientist.
 The next Salk might very well be a data scientist.”
+> "-Seth Stephens-Davidowitz, author of Everybody Lies: Big Data, New Data, and what the Internet can tell us about who we really are"

 tl;dr for what I do: